| Most

 policy after it has been received.
 If you feel the

 policy is not right for you, they refund your premium.
+We recommend that you become informed by reading

 our section types of medical